diogoroos/trapezoid/README.md

 [![pub package](https://img.shields.io/pub/v/trapezoid.svg?style=for-the-badge&color=blue)](https://pub.dartlang.org/packages/trapezoid)

 A customizable trapeze with texts, icons and divided into touchable parts.
+It's better than image because every part of the trapezoid is clickable.
 Works on Android, iOS, Web, Windows, Linux and Mac.<br/>
 Cloned and improved from the trapezoid package.

 ## Installation